zlogic/mendix-docs/content/en/docs/control-center/people/roles-permissions.md

 ### Creating a Role

-To create a role, click **Create Project Role** at the top of the page.
-A wizard opens to guide you through the following steps to set the characteristics of the role:
+To create a role, do as follows:

+1. At the upper-right corner of the page, click **Create Project Role**.
+A wizard opens to guide you through the steps to set up the new role.

-1. Set the project role details.
+2. In the wizard, configure the settings on the **Project Role Details** tab.

     {{< figure src="/attachments/control-center/roles-permissions/edit-project-role-step-1.png" alt="Project Role Step 1" >}}

-   1. Enter the name for the role.
+    1. Enter a role name.
 Every role name in your company must be unique.
     2. Optionally, add a description for the role for further reference.

-2. Set the project permissions.
+3. Click **Next** and configure the settings on **Project Permissions** tab.

+    {{< figure src="/attachments/control-center/roles-permissions/edit-project-role-step-2.png" alt="Project Role Step 2" >}}

     These permissions determine what the team member is allowed to do within the context of project management.

+4. Click **Next** and configure the settings on the **Non-production Environments** tab.

-   {{< figure src="/attachments/control-center/roles-permissions/edit-project-role-step-2.png" alt="Project Role Step 2" >}}
+   {{< figure src="/attachments/control-center/roles-permissions/edit-project-role-step-3.png" alt="Project Role Step 3" >}}

-3. Set the environment permissions for non-productive environments, such as the test or acceptance environments.
+   Set the environment permissions for non-productive environments, such as the test or acceptance environments, as instructed below.
 These permissions are applied to the assigned team members on the [Permission](/developerportal/deploy/environments/#permissions) page in the Cloud Portal.

-   {{< figure src="/attachments/control-center/roles-permissions/edit-project-role-step-3.png" alt="Project Role Step 3" >}}

-   1. Choose the correct **Access Rights**.
+   1. Set the correct access rights.
-   2. When granting environment access, you can choose between **Fixed** or **Custom**.
+   2. For **Permission Management**, you can select **Fixed** or **Custom**.
-      * If you select **Fixed**, then set the permissions that this role has and they cannot be altered on the **Permissions** page.
+      * If you select **Fixed**, continue to set the permissions for this role at the bottom.
+The permissions you set here will be fixed for this role.
+They cannot be altered later on the **Permissions** page.
       * If you select **Custom**, you allow anyone with Manage Permissions rights, for example, the Technical Contact, to set the permissions per environment.

-4. Set the environment permissions for productive environments.
-These permissions are applied to the assigned team members on the **Permission** page in the Cloud Portal.
+5. Click **Next** and configure the settings on the **Production Environments** tab.

     {{< figure src="/attachments/control-center/roles-permissions/edit-project-role-step-4.png" alt="Project Role Step 4" >}}

+    Set the environment permissions for productive environments as instructed below.
+The permissions you set here will be fixed for this role.
+They cannot be altered later on the [Permission](/developerportal/deploy/environments/#permissions) page in the Cloud Portal.

-   1. Choose the correct **Access Rights**.
+    1. Set the correct access rights.
-   2. When granting environment access, you can choose between **Fixed** or **Custom**.
+    2. For **Permission Management**, you can select **Fixed** or **Custom**.

-      * If you select **Fixed**, then set the permissions that this role has and they cannot be altered on the **Permissions** page.
+        * If you select **Fixed**, continue to set the permissions for this role at the bottom.
+The permissions you set here will be fixed for this role.
+They cannot be altered later on the **Permissions** page.

         * If you select **Custom**, you allow anyone with Manage Permissions rights, for example, the Technical Contact, to set the permissions per environment.

-   {{% alert color="warning" %}}
-   Editing and saving the productive environment permissions can only be done after a **multi-factor authentication** has taken place.
+    {{% alert color="warning" %}}Editing and saving the productive environment permissions can only be done after a **multi-factor authentication** has taken place.{{% /alert %}}
-   {{% /alert %}}

 ### Showing Details

-To show the details of a role, click **Show Details** on the page.
-A pop-up window opens with detailed information of the role.
+To show the details of a role, click **Show Details**.
+The **Project Role Details** pop-up window opens with detailed information of the role.

 {{< figure src="/attachments/control-center/roles-permissions/project-role-details.png" alt="Project Role Details" >}}

+{{% alert color="info" %}}
-Here you will find the role ID which can be used in the [Mendix Projects API](/apidocs-mxsdk/apidocs/projects-api/).
+In the **Project Role Details** pop-up window, you can find the role ID that can be used in the [Mendix Projects API](/apidocs-mxsdk/apidocs/projects-api/).
+{{% /alert %}}

 ### Editing a Role

-To edit the characteristics of a role, click **Edit Role** on the page.
+To edit a role, do as follows:

+1. Click **Edit Role** for the role you want to edit.
+2. Make the changes.
+3. Click **Save Changes**.

 Changes made to the permissions of a role are immediately applied to the team members that are assigned to the role.